Ancient ruins symbolizing the destruction of Sodom and Gomorrah in Genesis 19

 The destruction of Sodom and Gomorrah in Genesis 19 has long been one of the Bible’s most misunderstood stories.
-Often linked to “sodomy” and sexual sin, this dramatic account is actually about something far deeper — a society consumed by pride, injustice, and cruelty.
-By exploring the original Hebrew text, prophetic commentary, and historical context, we uncover the true sin of Sodom: not desire, but the rejection of hospitality, compassion, and moral responsibility.
+Often linked to “sodomy” and sexual sin, this dramatic account is actually about something far deeper — a society consumed by pride, injustice and cruelty.
+By exploring the original Hebrew text, prophetic commentary, and historical context, we uncover the true sin of Sodom: not desire, but the rejection of hospitality, compassion and moral responsibility.

 Modern scholarship, linguistic analysis, and prophetic commentary reveal that the sin of Sodom was much deeper than physical acts.
-It was about inhospitality, violence, arrogance, and social injustice — sins that corrode any community from within.
+It was about inhospitality, violence, arrogance and social injustice — sins that corrode any community from within.

-📖 1.
-The Story of Sodom and Gomorrah
+1. The Story of Sodom and Gomorrah

 1.1 The visit of the angels

 Two angels arrive in Sodom, where Lot, Abraham’s nephew, insists they take shelter in his home.
-Lot offers food, safety, and rest — demonstrating the ancient custom of hospitality.
-Yet before the night ends, the men of the city surround his house, demanding to “know” the visitors.
+Lot offers food, safety and rest — demonstrating the ancient custom of hospitality, which was considered a sacred duty in the ancient Near East.

 1.2 The city’s downfall

-⚖️ 2.
-Historical and Theological Interpretations
+2. Historical and Theological Interpretations

 2.1 The Jewish perspective